wso2/docs-mi/en/docs/observe-and-manage/observe-overview.md

         <td>Classic deployment</td>
         <td>
             <ul>
-                <li>Metrics only</li>
-                <li>Tracing only</li>
-                <li>Metrics and Tracing</li>
-                <li>Logging separately</li>
+                <li>Metrics</li>
+                <li>Tracing</li>
+                <li>Logging</li>
             </ul>
         </td>
-        <td>This solution uses the Analytics profile of WSO2 EI 6.x.x and if can be configured to have metrics and tracing by enabling them once set up.
-You will have to configure logging separately by setting it up in the Micro Integrator itself.
-This is useful if you require more business analytics and less operation observability and also if you already have an observability stack such as ELK..
+        <td>This solution allows you to monitor the requests and the responses that correspond to a specific API call, monitor your application's usage, enable tracing and monitor WSO2 Micro Integrator via the JConsole tool.
 This is a more simpler solution.</td>
     </tr>
 </table>

-* For instructions to set up the above observability solutions, see [Setting Up the cloud-native observability solutions](../setup/observability/setting-up-minimum-basic-observability-deployment.md) or [Setting up classic observability solution](../setup/observability/setting-up-classic-observability-deployment.md)
+* For instructions to set up the above observability solutions, see [Setting up Cloud Native Observability on a VM](setting-up-cloud-native-observability-on-a-vm.md) or [Setting up Cloud Native Observability on Kubernetes](setting-up-cloud-native-observability-in-kubernetes.md)

-* For more information on how to use the cloud-native solution, see [Cloud Native Observability Solution](cloud-native-observability-dashboards.md).
+* For more information on how to use the cloud-native solution, see [Viewing Cloud Native Observability Statistics](viewing-cloud-native-observability-statistics.md).

-* For more information on how to use the classic observability solution, see [Classic Observability Deployment](using-the-analytics-dashboard.md).

-### Understanding observability solutions

-WSO2 Micro Integrator offers an analytics distribution that mainly provides business analytics functionality together with a few observability related features.
-Clients with comprehensive observability requirements had to rely on external tools/stacks such as ELK, Prometheus, AppDynamics, Jaeger, Zipkin, etc. This resulted in multiple scattered systems to observe the system where debugging and troubleshooting were not sufficiently stream-lined.

-To address that limitation, WSO2 Micro Integrator introduced an observability solution that utilizes a selected set of external tools together with the older analytic distribution intact.
-This section explains the features and usage of both solutions.

-The older analytics distribution is referred to as the Classic Observability Deployment, and the newer solution introduced with WSO2 Micro Integrator is referred to as the Cloud Native Observability Deployment.

 ## Management